Using a Reverse Proxy with WP Engine

 Many customers ask us if we support the use of reverse proxies on our system at WP Engine.
 The answer can sometimes be complex and situational.
 In the situations where reverse proxy is supported, there are often extra configuration steps needed.
 In this article we explain which reverse proxy situations are supported, and which are not.

-Using reverse proxy for Firewall, CDN, or Load Balancing services
+(Supported) Firewall, CDN, or Load Balancing

-Because WP Engine already load balances and uses reverse-proxy to manage cached/uncached pages, many times these services are not needed on top of our own system.
-However, if your team does choose to configure these services, you will need to configure the proxy service to point to your WP Engine servers.
+WP Engine already load balances and uses reverse-proxy to manage cached/uncached pages, so many times these services are not needed on top of our own system.
+If your team does choose to configure these services, you will need to configure the proxy service to point to your WP Engine servers.

-Additionally, when configuring these services, to our servers it appears as though all traffic is coming from a single IP address (or a single range of IP addresses).
-This means if there are any bad actors sending abusive traffic, it appears that the IP address(es) of the proxy service is the abuser.
-This may cause it to be blocked.
-With that in mind, we strongly suggest you enable settings to forward the actual IP addresses of your users to WP Engine in a header (most often an X-Forwarded-For or True-Client-IP header).
+To WP Engine servers it appears as though all traffic is coming from a single IP address (or a single range of IP addresses) when you configure a reverse proxy.
+This means if there are any bad actors sending abusive traffic, it appears that the IP address(es) of the proxy service is the abuser, which could cause it to be denied.
+This will typically result in a 403 error or any number of other errors, depending on the service.

-Unsupported: Reverse proxy to serve WordPress in a subdirectory
+(Unsupported) Serve WordPress in a subdirectory

 Our platform tools like backups, site configurations, copying, and domain mapping all require your domain to be served from the root of your WordPress site, and not under a specific sub-directory.
 With that in mind, we do not support reverse proxy when specifically used to send traffic for a subdirectory to WP Engine.
-Read more about serving WordPress from a subdirectory.

 However, if you wish to serve your WordPress website out of a subdomain this works just fine with our server setup. (e.g.